nikospara/egkyron/README.md

 ### Changes

+- (2017/08/10) Typings for using egkyron with Typescript
 - (2017/08/10) Incorporated the `condition` branch into master; it adds the `condition` constraint parameter to conditionally deactivate the validation
 - (2016/06/09) The [React example](src/examples/react/README.md) is in the master.